8 Russian Poets Who Taught Me How to Write A Russian Novel

 dined with the devil-knows-whom, in tails, on truffles…

 7. Bella Akhmadulina

 Akhmadulina is another member of the graduating class of the 1960s—along with Brodsky, Yevtushenko (to whom she was married) and Voznesensky.
 She was her generation’s glorious woman poet, dramatic, impassioned.
 I first read her long poem “Fairy Tale about the Rain” in Vogue magazine—it’s a metaphor for the way a vocation for art ruins you for “regular” life.
 The Russian poet is a dedicated creature, he or she doesn’t divide herself between the tea table or the bank desk and the page.
 In “Fairy Tale” the poet gets invited to a chic party, but the Rain follows her, ruining the carpet and watering the drinks.
 There’s a lot of Akhmadulina in Marina.

 8. Sergei Voznesensky

 The third of the great Class of 1960.
 I actually met Voznesensky in Portland, Oregon when I was a Russian student at Reed College—a black-leather-jacketed hipster, a world traveler.
-Like Yevtushenko and Akhmadulina, he walked a fine and ambiguous line between government approval and biting the had that fed him—a line one that Brodsky could not walk.
+Like Yevtushenko and Akhmadulina, he walked a fine and ambiguous line between government approval and biting the hand that fed him—a fine one that Brodsky could not walk.
 Mayakovsky’s descendent, Voznesensky is pure Beat—right at home next to Ferlinghetti and Corso.
-I remember listening to East German punk rocker Nina Hagen to discover she’d lifted Voznesensky’s poem “Antiworlds” and set it to her own unique music.
+I remember listening to East German punk rocker Nina Hagen to discover she’d lifted Voznesensky’s poem “Antiworlds” verbatim and set it to her own unique music.
 “AntiBukashkin the Academician, / Lapped in the arms of Lolobrigidas . . . ”